A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 Parallel to these developments, the~Alexander polynomial was categorified by Ozsv\'{a}th and Szab\'{o} using completely different, geometric techniques.
 Here chain complexes are generated by Lagrangian intersections in a~symmetric product of (pointed) Heegaard diagrams and the~differential counts holomorphic discs.
 The resulting homology, known as \emph{Heegaard Floer knot} homology or simply knot Floer homology, is denoted by $\HFK$.
-This homology has important topological applications: it detects the~braid index, the~genus and fiberedness of a~knot \cite{YiNi}.
-The list of knots it detects is constantly growing.
+This homology has important topological applications: it detects the~genus and fiberedness of a~knot \cite{YiNi}.
+The list of knots detected by $\HFK$ is constantly growing.
 However, this theory is essentially non-local and hard to compute in general.

-In the~analogy to $\sll_N$ link homology, Dunfield, Gukov and Rasmussen conjectured the~existence of a~spectral sequence between $\HHH^{\mathrm{red}}$ and $\HFK$ as a~lift of the~relation $\Delta_K(\qvar) = P_K(1, \qvar)$ \cite{DGR}.
-Even if in \cite{OSCube} Ozsv\'{a}th and Szab\'{o} constructed the~cube of resolutions model for $\HFK$\/, similar in spirit to the~definition of $\HHH$\/, the~problem of constructing a~spectral sequence remained open for more than 15 years.
-The~goal of this paper is to prove Dunfield--Gukov--Rasmussen conjecture.
+During many years the relationship between the algebraic Khovanov--Rozansky and the geometric Heegaard Floer knot homologies remained mysterious.
+In 2005 Dunfield, Gukov and Rasmussen made a series of influential conjectures \cite{DGR}.
+They predicted an existence of the differentials $\partial_N$ and $\partial_0$ on $\HHH$, such that $H_{\!\bullet} (\HHH, \partial_N)$ is the $\mathfrak{sl}_N$ homology and $H_{\!\bullet} (\HHH, \partial_0)$ is $\HFK$, lifting the specializations of $P_K(\avar, \qvar)$ at $\avar=q^N$ and $\avar=1$, respectively.
+A version of this conjecture was established by Rasmussen in \cite{MR3447099} for $N\geq 1$, who constructed a differential $d_N$ on $\HHH$ that leads to a spectral sequence to $\mathfrak{sl}_N$ homology.
+It is an open problem whether this spectral sequence collapses immediately.

-An~important ingredient of our proof is a~new knot homology theory $\homologyglzero$ that categorifies the~Alexander polynomial and that was constructed by the~last two authors of the~present paper.
-Moreover, they exhibited a~spectral sequence from $\HHH^{\mathrm{red}}$ to $\homologyglzero$ over $\mathbb Q$.
+In this paper we prove a suitable version of the second part of Dunfield--Gukov--Rasmussen conjecture by connecting algebraic $\HHH^{\mathrm{red}}$ and geometric $\HFK$ knot homologies with two spectral sequences.
+We will refer to this result as DGR Conjecture.
+An~important ingredient of our proof is a~new knot homology theory $\homologyglzero$, that was constructed by the~last two authors of the~present paper in \cite{RW3}.
+The $\gll_0$ homology categorifies the~Alexander polynomial and comes equipped with a~spectral sequence from $\HHH^{\mathrm{red}}$ over $\mathbb Q$.
+In this paper we construct the second spectral sequence starting with $\homologyglzero$ and converging to $\HFK$.
 Let us stress that even if $\homologyglzero$ and $\HFK$ categorify the~same polynomial invariant, there is a~priori no reason to assume that these homologies are isomorphic.
 In fact, we will prove here that $\homologyglzero$ and $\HFK$ are different.